 Visit the JFR Centers of Excellence website - CLICK HERE

-The Council has recently started offering professional development workshops for district-wide training days or at other professional conferences or associational gatherings.
-The focus of these workshops can be tailored to the group, but will usually focus on one of the three current trends in Holocaust education:
+The Council offers free professional development workshops for district or school - wide training days or at other professional conferences or associational gatherings.
+The focus of these workshops can be tailored to the group, and below you will find four of the more common themes explored in our workshops:

 - The foundational aspects of appropriate Holocaust content and sound pedagogical instruction for schools and teachers in accordance with SC educational standards.

 - The responses of different American groups to the news of the Holocaust and how this impacts our thinking about the ways people respond to atrocities.

 - The use of individual stories and testimonies as a methodological approach to understanding global events in a local context.

 - The points of intersection between the universal lessons of the Holocaust and contemporary injustices on a local, national, and global context.